Skip to content

 Yabusele is prepared to take full advantage of his second opportunity in the NBA, where he is willing to do the dirty work to stick around.

-Guerschon Yabusele (left) of the Sixers and Pat Connaughton of the Bucks battle for a rebound during the first half of their season-opening game at the Wells Fargo Center on Oct.
-23, 2024.Read moreCharles Fox / Staff Photographer
+Guerschon Yabusele (left) of the Sixers and Pat Connaughton of the Bucks battle for a rebound during the first half Wednesday.
+Read moreCharles Fox / Staff Photographer

 Guerschon Yabusele authored the play, but his wife may have one-upped the 6-foot-8, 265-pound forward.
-Three weeks after he arrived in Philadelphia, Yabusele — whose breakout performance for France during the Paris Olympics included a vicious dunk atop LeBron James — received a large, unexpected package at his home.
+Three weeks after he arrived in Philadelphia, Yabusele — whose breakout performance for France during the Paris Olympics included a vicious dunk above LeBron James — received a large, unexpected package at his home.
 She had gifted him an oversized poster of the dunk on James, the captain of Team USA’s gold medal squad.

 “I think this memory, this feeling, that moment,” Yabusele said Wednesday night, “will stay forever.”

-Of course, not every play can be poster-worthy, but Yabusele’s contributions in the Sixers’ season opening 124-109 loss to the visiting Milwaukee Bucks, may portend how he can make the most of his second chance in the NBA.
+Of course, not every play can be poster-worthy, but Yabusele’s contributions in the Sixers’ season-opening 124-109 loss to the visiting Milwaukee Bucks may portend how he can make the most of his second chance in the NBA.

 » READ MORE: Sixers no match for Milwaukee Bucks in season opener without Joel Embiid and Paul George